Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Internment & Escape:

-The ship had Norwegian officers, 28?
+Haraldsvang had Norwegian officers, 28?
 (34?)
-Chinese, 1 Dutch, 4 Swedish, 1 Polish and 1 Finnish crew (ref. link to my POWs page above).
+Chinese crew, 1 Dutch, 4 Swedish, 1 Polish and 1 Finnish, possibly also officers? - Here are the names of some of her crew.
+According to Page 2 of the archive documents, she had arrived Hong Kong from Palembang on Nov.
+19-1941.
 On Dec.
-7-1941 (Pearl Harbor attack) she was in dock at Kowloon for various repairs and was told by the authorities to get ready to leave as soon as possible.
+7 (Pearl Harbor attack) she was in dock at Kowloon for various repairs and was told by the authorities to get ready to leave as soon as possible.
 The repairs continued and were partly completed, then the dock was filled with water whereupon she was pulled out by 3 tugs and tied up outside the dock.
 The yard's people continued repairs and that afternoon a barge came alongside with cargo consisting of used railroad equipment, but due to the orders to leave as quickly as possible the 1st mate refused to accept it until firm orders had been received that this could be done.
 Loading of cargo into Hold No. 2 and 4 started that afternoon on the captain's orders and continued through part of the night, until they at 02:30, Dec.
 8 had loaded about 120 tons.
-That morning she was ordered by Naval authorities to leave and anchor up at Channel Road, Kowloon Bay.
+That morning, she was ordered by Naval authorities to leave and anchor up at Channel Road, Kowloon Bay.
 Several Japanese aircraft circled above that afternon, dropping bombs nearby, so the lifeboats were partly lowered and the crew told to wear their life vests.
-Early the following morning, Dec.
-9 she moved closer to land, and again the area was subjected to attacks during the day and through the next day.
-At this time they were told that some of the crew had to go ashore to save on provisions and on Dec.
-11, 28 Chinese crew were taken off.
-Late that afternoon a launch from the British Admiralty came alongside with orders from the naval authorities in Hong Kong to scuttle as soon as possible, to prevent her from ending up in the hands of the Japanese, and this was done the next day.
-The officers were taken to the central police station where their passports were taken from them, then given lodgings at Marina House.
-They were all free to wander as they pleased.

-Captain Kvamsø's own Story:
+Captain Kvamsø's own Account of the Escape:

 The following evening a frightening journey across the mountains began, but they managed to get through the Japanese lines undetected and down to the sea near New Territories, where a Chinese junk (type of boat) awaited them to take them across Mers Bay to the free China.
 En route they had to pass a Japanese guardboat, so in order to proceed as quietly as possible the Chinese "crew" had wrapped fabric around the oars so as not to make any noice while rowing.
 When approaching their destination, this crew refused to go towards shore, so they forced another junk with a Chinese family on board to come alongside and take them in, while the guerilla soldiers returned.
 Next step was to the nearest town by the name of Waicho, this time by sedan chairs part of the way, by bicycle the rest.
-At Waicho they were met by English soldiers, and stayed for about 4-5 days before being told to continue, and were placed on a river boat which took them to Kweilin, the capital of the Kwangsi province.
+At Waicho they were met by British soldiers, and stayed for about 4-5 days before being told to continue, and were placed on a river boat which took them to Kweilin, the capital of the Kwangsi province.
 Captain Kvamsø was able to send a telegram from there to Nortraship in Bombay to inquire about his family, as he didn't know whether they were still alive.
 It's unclear to me whether they had all lived in Hong Kong at the time of the Japanese invasion; the captain says his family had been at Rangoon when he last heard from them.
 As it turned out they were safely in Durban, South Africa.

-The journey continued by train from Kweilin as far as the rails went, then by truck across the mountains to a small village where they stayed for a while before continuing further west to Kumning, where they got in contact with an English major named Hemmingway.
-After a few days they were taken by plane to Calcutta, but not before the airport had been bombed by Japanese aircraft, killing 300 people according to Captain Kvamsø's story.
+The journey continued by train from Kweilin as far as the rails went, then by truck across the mountains to a small village where they stayed for a while before continuing further west to Kumning, where they got in contact with a British major named Hemmingway.
+After a few days they were taken by plane to Calcutta, but not before the airport had been bombed by Japanese aircraft, killing 300 people according to Captain Kvamsø.
 It was a Chinese plane with American pilots, with "Red Devils" written on the back of their coats.
 On arrival Calcutta they boarded a train for Bombay where they stayed for a few days.
-The captain then got passage on the Norwegian M/S Cypria which was about to go to England via Mombasa, but en route a message was received to avoid Mombasa and proceed to Durban, where captain Kvamsø was finally reunited with his family.
+The captain then got passage on the Norwegian M/S Cypria which was about to go to the U.K. via Mombasa*, but en route a message was received to avoid Mombasa and proceed to Durban, where captain Kvamsø was finally reunited with his family.
 He mentions being attacked by U-boats the day before arrival Durban, but he thinks it was a northbound convoy they were really after (in which D/S Bergensfjord was Commodore Ship).
 After 2 weeks he joined M/T Ima, which he commanded for about 6 months.

 Haraldsvang's Final Fate: